CommonAccord/Site-My/Doc/ParticipatoryOrgs/Sec/LLC_Define.md

 14.sec="Majority Interest" means those Members who hold a majority of the Percentage Interests that all Members hold.

-15.sec="Manager" means each Person selected to manage the Company pursuant to section 5.2.
+15.sec="Manager" means each Person selected to manage the Company pursuant to section {Manage.Xnum}.2.

-16.sec="Member" means each Person who is an initial signatory to this agreement, has been admitted to the Company as a Member in accordance with the articles or this agreement or is an Assignee who has become a Member in accordance with article 7.
+16.sec="Member" means each Person who is an initial signatory to this agreement, has been admitted to the Company as a Member in accordance with the articles or this agreement or is an Assignee who has become a Member in accordance with article {Transfer.Xnum}.

 17.sec="Member Nonrecourse Debt Minimum Gain" has the meaning ascribed to the term "partner nonrecourse debt minimum gain" in Regulations section 1.704-2(i)(2).